doczjs/docz/README.md

 This will start a local development server and open your documentation site in the browser.

 ## Build

 `yarn docz build` will generate a static site for your site in `.docz/dist/`.

 You can try it out with `yarn docz serve` or by serving the generated site with your favorite static file server (e.g. `npx serve .docz/dist`).

 You can have `yarn docz build` emit to a different directory by providing a path to the `dest` field in your doczrc.js or from the command line : `yarn docz build --dest docs-site-directory`.

+### Debug

+You can render debug information about which files are being parsed by setting the `DEBUG` environment variable to `docz*`.

+For example: `DEBUG=docz* yarn docz build`

 ## Deploy

 The output of docz consists of static assets only.
 This allows you to deploy your generated `docz` site with any static site hosting provider you'd like.

 Start by building your site with `yarn docz build`, if you haven't provided a `dest` flag to your config then you will find your generated files in `.docz/dist` to copy to the server.